AdamsPL/state-machine/part3/article.md

 }
 ```

-As a bonus we can provide a getter for data pointer for easier printing later on.
+As a bonus, we can provide a getter for data pointer for easier printing later on.

 ```cpp
 constexpr const char* data() const